24002392/fwd-ex1/README.md

 REG NO : 212224040369

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and to display welcome to my website.

 ## DESIGN STEPS:
 ### Step 1: